Taitava/obsidian-shellcommands-documentation/Environments/Operating system specific versions of shell commands.md

-Probably most users use their Obsidian vaults on a single operating system, be it Windows, Linux or Macintosh.
+Probably most users use their Obsidian vaults on a single operating system, be it Windows, Linux or macOS.
 For those, the feature of _operating system specific versions of shell commands_ is not needed.

-But if you happen to have a vault that you synchronize between computers that have **different** operating systems (e.g. one computer is a Macintosh, and another has Windows), and if you also synchronize the *Shell commands* plugin's settings between the computers, you might end up in a situation where some of your commands only work on one of the operating systems, but not others.
+But if you happen to have a vault that you synchronize between computers that have **different** operating systems (e.g. one computer is a macOS, and another has Windows), and if you also synchronize the *Shell commands* plugin's settings between the computers, you might end up in a situation where some of your commands only work on one of the operating systems, but not others.

 *Operating system specific versions of shell commands* allows you to define a command so that on certain operating system, it executes a shell command that is specifically tailored for that particular operating system, and on another operating system, another shell command is executed.

-**Note that mobile platforms are not supported by the plugin, so this feature only supports desktop operating systems Windows, Linux and Macintosh.** #mobile
+**Note that mobile platforms are not supported by the plugin, so this feature only supports desktop operating systems Windows, Linux and macOS.** #mobile

 ## Instructions
 1. Head over to the plugin's settings, and look for a shell command that you would like to customize to have different versions for different operating systems.
 In this example, I'm going to use a command aliased *Terminal in test suite folder*, which is supposed to open either [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) or [Xfce terminal on Linux](https://docs.xfce.org/apps/terminal/start):